opendatateam/udata/doc/develop.rst

 It is recommanded to work within a virtualenv to ensure proper dependencies isolation.

-It is recommand to have a parent workspace where project are cloned, data stored...
+It is recommanded to have a parent workspace where project are cloned, data stored...
 It will be designated by ``$WORKSPACE`` until the end of the documentation.

 .. code-block:: shell